thoelze1/boggle/README.md

 ## Future Work
 I plan to develop a faster solution.
 My current work takes several seconds to solve a 5 by 5 Boggle board.
 I imagine using dynamic programming to build partial solutions (paths of length i) bottom-up by storing paths and pruning those that are not present in any English words (such as "xyz").

+I also plan to explore using different data structures.
+I could use a trie to store english words.
+For now, I should use a set instead of a list to store english words so that lookup time is constant.